Mister, You're a Better Man Than I: Recordings by other artists

 In February 1966, Terry Knight and the Pack recorded their version of "You're a Better Man Than I" after hearing the Yardbirds perform the song at a gig in Michigan.
 Writing on the musical career of Terry Knight, music historian Barry Stroller described the Pack's rendition as a "bona-fide classic", before commending its "surprisingly subtle delivery, basic electric guitar chords supported gently with organ and rhythm section, Knight brilliantly finds (admittedly in lyrics he did not write) a perfect narrative in which to grow from teeniebopper heartthrob to social voice of conscience".
 The song was the first recording by the group to chart nationally, bubbling under the Billboard charts at number 125.
 Regionally, "Better Man Than I" also reached the Top 10 of several radio charts, and overall sold approximately 150,000 copies.

 Also in 1966, Chicago-based garage rock band New Colony Six included the song on their debut album Breakthrough.
 AllMusic critic Richie Unterberger described it as one of the "routine, dispensible covers" on the album.
 In 1969, Manfred Mann Chapter Three, with Mike Hugg on lead vocals, released the song on their self-titled debut album.

+English punk band Sham 69 covered the song for a 1979 single making the UK top 50; it featured on their third album, The Adventures of the Hersham Boys.

+South Florida roots/country rock act Charlie Pickett & the Eggs covered the song on their 1982 album Live at the Button.